 The homicidal Axlar-Björn, Iceland's only serial-killer, was also executed at Laugarbrekka as this was the meeting place for the local assembly.

-What I am going to tell you about in this blog is the extraordinary woman, Guðríður Þorbjarnardóttir (980-1050), who was born in 980 here at Laugarbrekka.
+What I am going to tell you about in this travel-blog is the extraordinary woman, Guðríður Þorbjarnardóttir (980-1050), who was born in 980 here at Laugarbrekka at Hellnar.
 In her lifetime she went on 8 sea-voyages and travelled twice over the whole of Europe!
-She is believed to have been the most widely travelled woman of the Middle ages.
+She is believed to have been the most widely travelled woman of the Middle Ages.

-The original statue is the first statue made of a known Icelandic woman - here Guðríður is depicted as a strong, adventurous woman, which she for sure was.
+The original statue, which was made back in 1938 for the World Fair in New York, is the first statue made of a known Icelandic woman.
+It is called Fyrsta hvíta móðirin í Ameríku - the first European Mother in America.
+Here Guðríður is depicted as a strong, adventurous woman, which she for sure was.

 Guðríður was the granddaughter of the settler Sigmundur Ketilsson, and the daughter of the Chieftain Þorbjörn.
-Guðríður travelled in ca year 1,000 from Iceland to Greenland with her parents, where Eiríkur rauði - Erik the Red had settled.
+Guðríður travelled in the year 1000 from Iceland to Greenland with her parents, where Eiríkur rauði - Erik the Red had settled.

 She was married three times and her first husband was Þórir austmaður, who died in Greenland shortly after they arrived there.
 Her second husband was Þorsteinn, the son of Erik the Red and the brother of Leif the Lucky.
-You can read about Leifur heppni - Leif the Lucky, and Erik the Red in my blog on Eiríksstaðir, the birthplace of Leif the Lucky.
-Leif the Lucky was the one who discovered America (New World) in year 1,000.
+You can read about Leifur heppni - Leif the Lucky, and Erik the Red in my travel-blog on Eiríksstaðir, the birthplace of Leif the Lucky.
+Leif the Lucky was the one who discovered America (New World) in the year 1000.

 From Greenland Guðríður and Þorsteinn sailed to North-America with a group of Icelanders/Greenlanders, or whatever they called themselves back then.
-Their story is told in two of our Sagas - Grænlendingasaga or the Saga of the Greenlanders and Eiríks saga rauða or the Saga of Erik the Red, but these two sagas are referred to as the Vínland Sagas.
+Their story is told in two of our Sagas - Grænlendingasaga - the Saga of the Greenlanders and Eiríks saga rauða - the Saga of Erik the Red, but these two sagas are referred to as the Vínland Sagas.

 They returned to Greenland after not getting along with the Indians, and from there they sailed to Norway and finally settled in Iceland, at the historical Glaumbær in Skagafjörður up north, where you can see a beautiful turf house, which is now a museum.

-There is another replica of the original statue of Guðríður and her son at Glaumbær as you can see in my photo below.
+There is another replica of the original statue of Guðríður and her son at Glaumbær as you can see in my photo above.

 You can see how widely Guðríður travelled on the map below, which you can find by the parking lot at Laugarbrekka.

-At Laugarbakki there was a farm and a church until 1881.
+At Laugarbrekka were a farm and a church until 1881.
 Further down you will find the remains of the farm and the church.
 That area is declared as protected and you will see a yellow sign with Fornleifar written on it, meaning antiquities.